 Flood vulnerability functions shall be separately derived for personal residential building structures and manufactured homes.

-Purpose: Personal residential structure flood vulnerability functions are to account for both flood and building characteristics.
+Purpose: Both flood and building characteristics affect personal residential structure flood vulnerability functions.
 The development of personal residential structure flood vulnerability functions is to be supported by historical or other relevant data.

 In coastal areas, the effects of damaging wave action must be incorporated into personal residential structure flood vulnerability functions by explicit wave modeling or by wave proxies.